-The candidate must be flexible to occasionally work outside of normal office hours.
-A full UK driving licence is required for this role.
+The candidate must be flexible to occasionally work outside of regular office hours and with occasional travel within the UK.

 About the BSAVA:

-Our reward package for this role includes a basic salary of between £21,000 – £22,000 per annum (depending on national minimum wage requirements and experience).
-We offer generous employer pension contributions starting at 7% and increasing up to 10% with length of service.
+Our reward package for this role includes a basic salary of circa £23,000 per annum (depending on experience).
+In addition, we offer generous employer pension contributions starting at 7% and increasing up to 10% with length of service.

 We also offer:

-- Holiday starting at 25 days (plus bank holidays) rising by 1 day each year up to 28 days.
+- Holiday starting at 25 days (plus bank holidays) rising by one day each year up to 28 days.

-- The BSAVA positively supports hybrid working for our employees, meaning you can work at home for two days a week and we also have a comprehensive Flexible Working Policy.
+- Support for hybrid working for our employees, meaning you can work at home for two days a week, and we also have a comprehensive Flexible Working Policy.

 - Life assurance of 4 x annual salary.

-- Health and wellbeing support, including an Employee Assistance Programme, available 24/7 365 days and a network of mental health first aiders.
-Plus, Company sick pay, access to private medical insurance upon completion of 12 months’ service, occupational health service and annual flu vaccinations.
+- Health and wellbeing support, including an Employee Assistance Programme, available 24/7 – 365 days, and a network of mental health first aiders.
+Plus, Company sick pay, access to private medical insurance when you have completed 12 months’ service, occupational health service, and annual flu vaccinations.

 - Training and development

-- We have free onsite parking, and for those who wish to cycle, we offer a cycle to work scheme which provides a discounted purchase of a bicycle and accessories for healthy, low carbon travel.
+- Free onsite parking, and for those who wish to cycle, we offer a cycle to work scheme which provides a discounted purchase of a bicycle and accessories for healthy, low carbon travel.